 By Mick Weinstein

-The hag of Hannuka has come to be associated with a whole variety of celebration throughout the Jewish world – the gathering together of families, additional expressions of gratitude in prayer (including Hallel), the eating of latkes, dreydles and gelt.
+The hag of Hanukah has come to be associated with a whole variety of celebration throughout the Jewish world – the gathering together of families, additional expressions of gratitude in prayer (including Hallel), the eating of latkes, dreydles and gelt.
 A spirit of joy and thanksgiving infuses these eight days at the end of Kislev.
 But from a halachic perspective, we have essentially only one unique mitzvah on Hanukah – the lighting of candles.

-What is Hannukah?
+What is Hanukah?
 The Sages taught: …when the Greeks entered the Temple they defiled all the oil in the Temple.
 When the kingdom of the Chasmonai dynasty arose and defeated them, they searched but could only find one flask of oil that was set aside with the seal of the high priest.
 However, it contained only enough to burn for one day.
 A miracle took place and they lit from it for eight days.
 The following year they established them as festival days with praise and thanks.

-Let’s rethink this source: while our insertion to prayer and birchat hamazon – al hanissim – addresses solely the successful campaign of the tiny Jewish army to overthrow its Greco-Syrian cultural oppressors, the Hannukah candles focus upon a miracle that occurred after that all-important event.
+Let’s rethink this source: while our insertion to prayer and birchat hamazon – al hanissim – addresses solely the successful campaign of the tiny Jewish army to overthrow its Greco-Syrian cultural oppressors, the Hanukah candles focus upon a miracle that occurred after that all-important event.
 A political and cultural conflict took place that threatened to assimmilate the Jewish people into the dominant Hellenistic society; the obstinate, separatist Macabees won a victory for particularist Judaism against the hegemony of Hellenistic cosmopolitanism.
-So why does our chief halachic act on Hannukah draw attention to a subsequent supernatural event that, despite its ritual significance, had no apparent bearing upon the actual victory against the Hellenistic army at this crucial moment in Jewish history?
+So why does our chief halachic act on Hanukah draw attention to a subsequent supernatural event that, despite its ritual significance, had no apparent bearing upon the actual victory against the Hellenistic army at this crucial moment in Jewish history?

 The Sages taught: the mitzvah of Hanukah (is fulfilled) for a man and his entire house with a single candle; those who enhance it (mehadrin) light a candle for every member of the house; regarding those who are extremely diligent about enhancing it (mehadrin min hamehadrin), Beit Shammai say to light eight candles on the first night and to remove one each following day, and Beit Hillel say to light one candle on the first night and to add one on each following day.